kazabooboo/gizra.com/_posts/2010-12-26-a-moment-of-zen-1.md

 ---
+created: 1293377393
+layout: post
-tags: []
+tags:
+- Drupal-planet
+- OG
+permalink: content/moment-zen-1
 title: "A moment of Zen #1"
-permalink: content/moment-zen-1
-layout: post
-created: 1293377393
 ---
 Organic groups for Drupal 7 has an alpha release.
 Sure there are bugs, but I try not to let it ruin the warm and fuzzy feeling of seeing all the tests pass.